Etobicoke North GO Station: Services

-The station is served by Kitchener line local train services, but not Kitchener line bus services or express train services.
-As a result, there is no service on weekends.
-Because the station only has a single platform, there is also no service during peak periods in the counter-peak direction.

-Via Rail, UP Express and GO Transit express trains pass through the station without stopping.
+Because only one of the three tracks has a platform, most Kitchener Line trains pass through Etobicoke North station without stopping.
+All Via Rail and UP Express trains also pass through the station without stopping.
 It is the only station along the Union Pearson Express route where those trains do not stop.

-The spur line to Pearson International Airport branches away approximately four kilometres west of the station, just past the underpass with Highway 427.
+On weekdays during peak periods, GO trains stop every half hour in the peak direction, and there is no service in the counter-peak direction.
+On weekdays outside of peak periods, trains stop once per hour in each direction.

+On weekends no trains stop at Etobicoke North station.

 Connecting transit

 The closest bus stops are a short distance south on Kipling Avenue at Belfield Road, served by Toronto Transit Commission routes 45 Kipling & 945 Kipling Express.
 The station is connected by staircases and ramps from Kipling Avenue, which crosses below the tracks.